 In 2010-11, Logan's Eagles won three individual national championships.
 All of those came in the throwing events.
 During the indoor track and field season, the men finished second in the country.
 The women finished eighth at indoor nationals one year after finishing in a tie for second in the nation.

-Logan is in his 14th season as Ashland's head coach.
+Logan is in his 15th season as Ashland's head coach.
 Since 1993, AU has had at least one individual champion every year.
-In 22 of those 25 seasons, at least one thrower has claimed a gold medal.
+In 22 of Logan's 25 seasons, at least one thrower has claimed a gold medal.

 Before becoming the head coach, Logan served 11 years as an assistant coach at AU.
 He is regarded as one of the top throwing coaches in the country, but as his record at Ashland emphasizes, he knows how to build a well-rounded team.
 The Eagles annually have one of the largest groups in the country at nationals.

 In 2009-10, the AU program produced five individual national championships.
 At the indoor national championship meet, the AU women finished in a tie for second, the best finish in the program's history.
 Three women won individual national titles.
 The AU men were seventh at nationals and Kurt Roberts won a gold medal in the shot and set a meet record in the process.
 Roberts was named the NCAA Division II field athlete of the year.